 - There is still no such thing as a ‘no fault’ divorce in England and Wales.
 Nor can you agree that, as is true in most cases, it’s a mixture of bad luck and unfortunate actions on both sides.
 One of you has to divorce the other, and you have to use one of five reasons.
 Who applies for the divorce does not affect who gets what or where the children live, but it can cause an immense amount of extra conflict, delay and stress on both sides.
-It will be much better if you can agree who will divorce who and what they will say.
-(It's crazy that this is still the case, but it is!
-The government did discuss changing the law to provide for a no fault divorce but the bill didn't make it through parliament before the 2019 General Election was called.)
+But the government is changing this law so that one partner will no longer need to take the blame.
+We expect that this option will be available from sometime this autumn.
+For many people it may be better to wait and apply for a divorce after the new law has come into force.

 - There are no rewards for good behaviour or punishments for bad.
 What happens to the money isn’t affected by who had an affair, or who did what hurtful thing.
 'Past behaviour' is listed as one of the criteria for deciding how money is divided, but generally speaking, it doesn't work like that.
 It only counts if it has been really, really bad or if someone is trying to hide money and assets.